zigbee-alliance/distributed-compliance-ledger/README.md

 Queries:

-- `zblcli query authnext account-headers --skip x --take y` - The command to query list of account headers.
+- `zblcli query authnext account-headers --skip [x] --take [y]` - The command to list account headers with roles.
 Flags are optional.